-You can register by clicking on the “Enroll now” button, call us at 352-338-1193 and pay over the phone with any debit or credit card, or by coming by any of our office and paying.
+You can register by clicking on the “Enroll now” button, call us at 850-502-5521 and pay over the phone with any debit or credit card, or by coming to our office.
 Full payment is required to begin the process.
-The fee is $250 and covers all clinical supplies.
+The fee is $300 and covers all clinical supplies.
 This fee does not include purchase of your textbook.

 The following textbook is required and is not included in the fee: